gildas-lormeau/zip.js/docs/classes/ZipReaderStream.md

 Represents an instance used to create an unzipped stream.

+## Remarks

+The input is entirely read into a `Blob` before the first entry is emitted, because a zip file stores its central directory at the end.
+This class is a convenience wrapper around [ZipReader](ZipReader.md) for stream sources, it does not extract entries while the data is still arriving.

 ## Example

 This example will take a zip file, decompress it and then save its files and directories to disk.